tkling/dotfiles/README.md

-#tkling's dotfiles
+#my dotfiles
-A set of things I like to have on every `bash`-able system I work on.
+Personal workstation customization stuff.

-- sources a file, `env.sh`, in which I keep env vars I need.
+- sources a file, `env.sh`, for environment variables and sourcing other things.
 This file is the only thing sourced into my bash profile - it is the file that then sources everything else.
 - `env.sh` sets up a couple things:
   - bash completion
   - [personal prompt](https://github.com/tkling/git-prompt) - shows git info
   - aliases
+  - not stored in source control since I keep env vars in it, some sensitive.
+Due to this it's templated in the repo and copied when you run `./bootstrap.sh`

 ##installation
 ```bash